bernatGene/texts/Arnes.md

 She resolutely sets the course forward,
 she will trace a line amid the dark.

 But the moon turns and turns around her.
 And she swirls and swirls, and the insect
 ends up throwing itself, unconsciously,
-into a spiral of suicidal ends.
+into a spiral of fateful ends.

 Models of perception that were so simple, so unjustly discredited at once.